-I’ve been painting for nearly 30 years and teaching for 20.
+I’ve been painting for over 35 years and teaching for 30.
 My work has evolved in many directions over the years.
 I love the process of making art.
 It brings out a feeling that is calming and centering.
 After all these years, I’ve gotten past the self criticism usually accompanying early painting and don’t worry so much.
 I’ve got my dad to thank for his encouragement.
 He was an amazing painter and drawer, but didn’t get to use it much in his life.
 I hope he’s watching and is happy for me.

-Right now I’m working on encaustics, collages, and acrylics.
+Right now I’m working on encaustics, collages, and acrylics and oil and cold wax.
 Encaustic painting uses beeswax and damar resin, heated on a palette.
 Each layer of wax applied, whether clear or colored, must be fused to the layer below.
 This way a solid foundation is established and the wax is embedded into the surface, thus becoming archival.
 This method is older than oils, so has been tested well.
 The Greeks used this wax mixture in shipbuilding, and the early Egyptians used this method in their famous Fayem portraits.
 I just love the surface work and the feel and smell of the beeswax.
+Oil and Cold wax is done by mixing oil and a cold wax together and painting with that mix.
+The result is smoother than oil painting.

 To paint my collages I make the papers with tissue, acrylics, inks, homemade stamps and just brushstrokes.
 Then these are applied along with the paint and this process just goes on and on.
 There might be some acrylic transfer going on, and maybe some build up with acrylic mediums.